-The Benefits of a JAMS Failover Scheduler
+The Benefits of a JAMS Failover Setup

 JAMS Failover Architecture

-The JAMS Failover Architecture should consist of at least three servers:
+The JAMS failover architecture should consist of at least three servers:

-- JAMS Primary Scheduler Server
+- Primary JAMS Scheduler server

-- JAMS Failover Scheduler Server
+- Secondary JAMS Scheduler server

-- JAMS Agent Server(s), where Jobs are run
+- JAMS Agent server(s), where Jobs are run

-In the event of a failure, the Failover Scheduler will take over for the Primary Scheduler, ensuring the schedule of Jobs remains intact.
-If Jobs are executing locally on the Primary Scheduler Server, a failure would result in the failure of all Jobs executing on the Scheduler server.
-Running Jobs on JAMS Agent Server(s) insulates those Jobs from Primary Scheduler Server failure.
-To further insulate the executing JAMS Jobs from server failure, the JAMS Agent can be configured in a cluster.
+If a failure occurs, the secondary JAMS Scheduler will take over for the primary JAMS Scheduler to ensure the schedule continues as expected.
+If Jobs are executing locally on the primary JAMS Scheduler server, a failure will cause all Jobs executing on the JAMS Scheduler server to fail.
+Running Jobs on JAMS Agent server(s) protects those Jobs from a primary JAMS Scheduler server failure.
+To further protect the executing Jobs from server failure, you can configure the JAMS Agent in a cluster.

-Installing and Configuring the JAMS Failover
+Installing and Configuring the JAMS Failover Setup

 exec sp_grantlogin @loginame='YourDomain\YourMachineName$' exec sp_grantdbaccess @loginame='YourDomain\YourMachineName$', @name_in_db='JAMSMachine2' exec sp_addrolemember @rolename='JAMSApp', @membername='JAMSMachine2'

-Note: You will replace the login name with the machine name.
+NOTE: Replace the login name with the machine name.

 <FailoverConfig> <Primary>Server1</Primary> <Secondary>Server2</Secondary> <Port>4773</Port> <Interval>60</Interval> </FailoverConfig>